ChenMalobani/TorchRayLib/README.md

 and my favourite Deep Learning Library Libtorch: the **_PyTorch_** C++ frontend.

-RayLib is an amazing library which has been widely adopted by the gaming community. https://www.google.com/search?q=raylib+site:github.com+-site:https://github.com/raysan5/raylib&tbas=0&source=lnt&sa=X&ved=2ahUKEwj5reHS0YTsAhXPjKQKHcryAFYQpwV6BAhmEBg&biw=2059&bih=967
+RayLib is an amazing library which has been widely adopted by the gaming community.
+Read more about the raylib game framework here: https://www.raylib.com/ Or look up projects using it here: https://www.google.com/search?q=raylib+site:github.com+-site:https://github.com/raysan5/raylib&tbas=0&source=lnt&sa=X&ved=2ahUKEwj5reHS0YTsAhXPjKQKHcryAFYQpwV6BAhmEBg&biw=2059&bih=967